Find Trade Colleges

 About 9% of the students majoring in carpentry at the school are women while 91% are male.

-With a ranking of #7, Milwaukee Area Technical College did quite well on this year’s most popular schools for carpentry students working on their undergraduate certificate.
-MATC is a fairly large public school located in the city of Milwaukee.
+Milwaukee Area Technical College ranked #7 on this year’s Most Popular Carpentry Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+MATC is a large public school located in the city of Milwaukee.

 About 11% of the students majoring in carpentry at the school are women while 89% are male.

-Southwestern Michigan College did quite well in this year’s ranking of the most popular places for carpentry students to get a undergraduate certificate.
-It came in at #8 on the list.
+With a ranking of #8, Southwestern Michigan College did quite well on this year’s most popular schools for carpentry students working on their undergraduate certificate.
 SMC is a small public school located in the rural area of Dowagiac.

 Women make up 20% of the carpentry majors at the school.